Social Media & Electronic Comms Policy

 • will not be used for the dissemination of any political

-All communications to the Parish Council should meet the following criteria:
+All communications to the Council should meet the following criteria:

 • be civil, respectful and relevant